 The completed free body diagram for pin #5 is as follows.

-We have already shown bar4-6 and bar5-6 are in tension.
-Taking Σ of vertical forces = 0 confirms that F5-6 = 4P as shown for pin #5.
+We know bar4-6 and bar5-6 are in tension.
+Taking Σ of vertical forces = 0 confirms that F5-6 = +4P as determined for pin #5.

 Take Σ of horizontal forces = 0